 Because students and parents will incur expenses to participate in the traditions of graduation - such as the purchase of invitations, senior ring, cap and gown, and senior picture - both the student and parent should monitor progress toward completion of all requirements for graduation.
 The expenses often are incurred in the junior year or first semester of the senior year.
-[See Fees on page 54.]
+[See Student Speakers (All Grade Levels).]